 - Make your bot multilingual to broaden your audience

 The next time you make a bot, don’t forget to fork your joke Skill!
-Time after time, your bots will know more and more.
-Be iterative and reuse what you have already done.
+Be iterative and reuse what you’ve already done.
+By forking existing skills each time you create a new bot, you’ll incrementally increase your bots’ knowledge.

 Here are some resources to help you go further:

-Hope you enjoyed this tutorial and feel ready to make the internet a bit more conversational!
-And remember you’re very welcome to contact us if you need help, trough the comment section below or via Slack.
+Hope you enjoyed this tutorial and now feel ready to make the Internet a bit more conversational.
+And remember: If you need help, you’re more than welcome to contact us through the comment section below or via SAP Answers.